PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 To enable this, we will enable users to time-lock their NFTs (self-custodial) to project their NFTs directly into the game.
 Note that thanks to Paima being powered by a Sovereign Rollup architecture, this scheme isn't required for projecting L1 NFTs to L2s (if for example deploying a Paima game as a L3 on top of a L2 like Arbitrum)

 You can find more about this idea [here](https://github.com/dcSpark/projected-nft-whirlpool/)

+## Non-custodial L2s

+Most blockchain apps and L2s are custodial in nature.
+That is to say, to use them you first have to deposit your funds into the app/L2.
+This is dangerous because it means that if the contract that is custodying user funds gets hacked, all user funds are at risk.

+Paima however, thanks to its projective rollup support, can allow users to keep full custody of their assets while using games & apps written using Paima.
+That is to say, even if your app gets hacked, user L1 assets are not at risk.
+This makes Paima a very safe way for brands to deploy onchain applications and brand reputation risk in the case of a hack is minimal.

+Additionally, this also helps a lot with user acquisition as empirically most users are not comfortable bridging their NFTs from L1→L2 due to bridge security concerns.

+Lastly, it also helps with liquidity & composability, as its means you don't have to fracture assets between L1 and L2.

+## Parallelization to handle over 10k tps per game

+Paima state machine L2s are not only significantly more efficient than the EVM, they also supports optionally running state machine updates in parallel (not natively available in the EVM), allowing games and apps to massively scale by, for example, having different PVP matches or different maps in an MMO run in parallel.

+## Financing of decentralized games

+Although Paima allows games to subsidize gameplay, games can also choose to specify that users must pay a fee to submit moves in-game.
+This allows DAOs to gain funding to drive development of their game or app.

 ### Data availability layer support